Select a Topic

 Conventional treatment often includes sclerotherapy (for spider veins), where the doctor injects a solution into the vein that causes the vein walls to seal shut.
 Also common methods of treatment are laser surgery or surgical removal of the varicose veins.

-Natural Remedies for Varicose Veins
+Tips for the Prevention of Varicose Veins